epicleber/blog_test/research.md

 #### Leishmania

 *Leishmania*, and other kinetoplastids, compartmentalizes glycolysis and other vital metabolic pathways in the glycosome, a subcellular organelle that is evolutionary related to peroxisomes.
 Previous studies have indicated that the impairments in the targeting of proteins to the glycosome can result in a lethal phenotype for these parasites.
 Consequently the glycosome biogenesis machinery consists of an attractive therapeutic target.
-A key component of the glycosomal protein import machinery is the *L. donovani* PEX14, a membrane associated protein required for translocation of proteins across the glycosomal membrane ([Jardim *et al.* 2002](#phdpub)).
+In the laboratory of [Armando Jardim](https://www.mcgill.ca/parasitology/faculty/jardim), I studied a key component of the glycosomal protein import machinery is the *L. donovani* PEX14, a membrane associated protein required for translocation of proteins across the glycosomal membrane.

 Quaternary structure analysis of LdPEX14 revealed that this protein forms a large oligomeric complex.
 Domain mapping showed that elimination of a hydrophobic region and a coiled-coil motif were necessary to disrupt oligomer formation ([Cyr *et al.* 2008](#phdpub)).
 Moreover, calorimetry, intrinsic fluorescence, circular dichroism and analytical ultracentrifugation experiments showed that binding of LdPEX5 caused a dramatic conformational change in the LdPEX14 complex that was accompanied by a reorganization of a hydrophobic segment in common to PEX14 proteins ([Cyr *et al.* 2008](#phdpub)).
 These studies will allow a more fundamental understanding of the glycosome biogenesis machinery and its interaction with the glycosomal membrane ([Pilar 2014](#phdpub), [Cyr 2013](#phdthesispub)).

 #### Type III secretion system of enteropathogenic *E. coli*

-Describe the project.
-Link to ([Dasanayake *et al.* 2011](#phdpub)).
+I was also involved in a secondary project during my PhD which involved the assembly of the Type III secretion system in the enteropathogenic *E. coli* where we looked from a biophysical perspective at the interaction between the bacterial protein EspD and the phospholipids composing the host plasma membrane ([Dasanayake *et al.* 2011](#phdpub)).

 <a name="phdpub"></a>